Testerradhe/MobileAutomationWithAppiumNodeJS/README.md

 ### Run your first test :
+Before run the test add credentials in browserstack.yml and download the application and upload in the browserstack and generated link add in the browserstack.yml file

 1. Open `Android` or in `ios` folder in terminal by using command `cd android` for android run and `cd ios ` for ios app run